On topological obstructions to the existence of non-periodic Wannier bases: Introduction

 In \cite{Ludewig}, it is proved that if $H \subset L^2(X)$ admits a uniformly localized Wannier basis with localization centers in some uniformly discrete set $D\subset X$, then the orthogonal projection $p_H$ onto $H$ (which will be called the Wannier projection in this case) lies in the Roe $C^*$-algebra $C^*(X)$.
 The main result of \cite{Ludewig}, Theorem 3.6, states that, under certain geometric conditions on $X$, the class $[p_H]\in K_0(C^*(X))$ of any Wannier projection $p_H$ in the $K$-theory of the Roe algebra $C^*(X)$ is trivial.
 In other words, if $[p_H]$ is non-trivial, then $H$ does not admit a uniformly localized Wannier basis with localization centers $D\subset X$, for any choice of uniformly discrete set $D$.
 We refer to the papers \cite{Bourne-M,MMP} and references therein for various approaches to the analysis of Wannier bases for non-periodic systems.

-In this short note we clarify the geometric conditions on $X$, which guarantee triviality of the $K$-theory class of any Wannier projection.
+In this paper we clarify the geometric conditions on $X$, which guarantee triviality of the $K$-theory class of any Wannier projection.
 We consider a more general setting of metric measure spaces.
+On the other hand, we consider only compactly supported Wannier functions, but it was shown in \cite{Ludewig} how to reduce the case of Wannier functions of rapid decay to the case of compactly supported ones under the assumption of polynomial growth of $X$ by an explicit construction of the Murray--von Neumann equivalence between the corresponding Wannier projections.
 We show that triviality of the $K$-theory class of a Wannier projection with localization centers in $D$ is equivalent to triviality of the unit of the uniform Roe algebra in the $K_0$ group of the Roe algebra of $D$ (Theorem \ref{t1}).
-We also provide a geometric criterion for the latter property (Theorems \ref{0} and \ref{T2}).
-As a consequence, we prove triviality of the $K$-theory class of any Wannier projection on a connected proper measure space $X$ of bounded geometry with a uniformly discrete set of localization centers, coarsely equivalent to $X$ (Corollary \ref{c:man}).
+We also provide a geometric criterion for the latter property (Theorem \ref{geom-cr}).
+Our main result is triviality of the $K$-theory class of any Wannier projection on a connected proper metric measure space $X$ of bounded geometry with a uniformly discrete set of localization centers (Theorem \ref{c:man}):

+\begin{mainthm} Let $X$ be a connected proper measure space of bounded geometry such that the measure on $X$ is non-atomic.
+Then, for any Wannier projection $p_\phi$ with a uniformly discrete set $D_0$ of localization centers we have $[p_\phi]=0$ in $K_0(C^*_{\mathbb C}(X))$. \end{mainthm}